What does C2 Password Android (beta) offer? 📱

 What leaves you is typing the expected format.
-This is an example of how an expected format looks like for a live Matomo 2FA:
+This is an example of what an expected format looks like for a live Matomo 2FA:

 Now before you start cursing, there is a way to get this information without the C2 Password mobile app.
 Use an ordinary QR code reader app to get the URL from it and paste it into the field.
 Yes, not the clean solution but at the moment it is what it is.
 The point is that 2FA works fine, but you will have to make an effort for it.

-As I pointed out before (at the moment) only Chrome and Edge browsers support this feature, and as I don't use any of them I can't show how the extension works (I choose not to install those browsers).
+As I pointed out before (at the moment) only Chrome, Edge and Firefox browsers support this feature, and as I don't use any of them I can't show how the extension works (I choose not to install those browsers).

 There is an extensive KB article on the matter of how to set it up and what you need to do to combat the Chrome autofill problem, so be sure to check it out.